JamBelg/Time-Series-Forecasting-with-R/README.md

 <img src="https://github.com/JamBelg/Time-Series-Forcasting-with-R/blob/main/pics/plot_holidays.png?raw=true" width="714" height="594">

 #### Promotions
-Sales promotions can have a positive effect on business, we can see in the next plot that sales volume was more significant during propmotions.
+Sales promotions can have a positive effect on business, we can see in the next plot that sales volume was more significant during promotions.
 ```
 # Promotions
 Plot_promotions <- df_train %>%